Loading figure…

 “Sponsored Green New Deal: 10-year national mobilization.
 (Feb 2019)”

-Why: Sponsoring the Geothermal Cost-Recovery Authority Act directly supports the transition to renewable energy by promoting geothermal energy, aligning closely with the advocacy for a carbon-free energy system.
+Why: Sponsoring the Geothermal Cost-Recovery Authority Act directly supports the transition to renewable energy sources, aligning with the stated position on aggressive federal action to cut emissions.

 View source →Mar 21, 2024 · Congress.gov